databendlabs/databend/website/blog/2023-07-02-databend-weekly-100.md

 Databend v1.2 was officially released on June 29, 2023!
 Thanks to all the community partners who participated and to everyone who contributed to making Databend better!

-The new version has many new features, including:

 - New Data Type: `BITMAP`
 - Direct Query of CSV/TSV/NDJSON Files Using Column Position